brian-carroll/elm_c_wasm/NOTES.md

   - [x] mark stack overflow

 - bitmap refactor
-  - **get tests passing first!** or use a new branch from master?
-  - use new bitmap_find function in compactor
-  - compactor was using next_alloc as a max!
-  - bm_iter is related to `from`, not `to`.
-It works a bit ahead of `from`.
-It's a target for where `from` wants to get to.
   - update bitmap_dead_between (popcount & make_bitmask)
   - update mark_words
 - timers for grow_heap